Positive equilibria in mass action networks: geometry and bounds: Existence and number of positive equilibria: general theory

 \begin{rem}[The effect of choosing a finer partition on the parameterisation of $\Ek$] For a finer partition, the dimension of $Y$, namely, the number of variables in the solvability system \eqref{eqsolv}, decreases. \Cref{lem:finer} tells us that a finer partition may provide a description of the set of positive equilibria where the toricity matrix $\wQ$ has larger rank and hence a larger part of the equilibrium set is explained by a toric set.
 If this does not occur, then the rank of $W$ must decrease, and hence the solvability system has fewer equations.
 In either case, choosing the finest possible partition can be advantageous (see \Cref{exmoretoric,exnomoretoric} below). \end{rem}

-The unique finest partition over which a dynamically nontrivial network factors is termed the \textbf{fundamental partition} of the network in \cite{feliu:toric}, and has previously appeared in the context of reaction networks, see \cite[Remark 3.4]{bryan:partition}.
-We denote the fundamental partition by $\mP_f$ and its cardinality by $p_f$.
+The \textbf{finest partition} of the network, namely the unique finest partition over which a dynamically nontrivial network factors, is termed the \textit{matroid partition} in \cite{feliu:toric} where partitions are considered in the general setting of vertically parameterised systems.
+It has previously appeared in the context of reaction networks, see \cite[Remark 3.4]{bryan:partition}.
+We denote the finest partition by $\mP_f$ and its cardinality by $p_f$.

-Given a dynamically nontrivial network with stoichiometric matrix $\Gamma$, by our remarks on partitions, the positive flux cone of the network, being a relatively open subset of $\ker\Gamma$, factors over some partition $\mP$ if and only if $\ker\,\Gamma$ factors over $\mP$.
-The fundamental partition of a network is thus precisely the fundamental partition of $\ker\Gamma$, and can be computed as follows.
-Let $M$ be a row-reduced matrix whose rows form a basis of $\ker\Gamma$.
-Two indices $i,j\in \{1,\dots,m\}$ that are both in the support of a row of $M$ are in the same block of $\mP_f$.
-Equivalently, we view $M$ as a block matrix up to reordering, and consider the indices of the columns in the same block.
-It is shown in \cite[Lemma 4.2]{feliu:toric} that the partition obtained in this way does not depend on the choice of $M$.
+Given a dynamically nontrivial network with stoichiometric matrix $\Gamma$, by our remarks on partitions, the positive flux cone of the network, being a relatively open subset of $\ker\Gamma$, factors over some partition $\mP$ if and only if $\ker\Gamma$ factors over $\mP$, equivalently, $(\ker\Gamma)^\perp$, namely the row space of $\Gamma$, factors over $\mP$.
+The finest partition of a network is thus precisely the finest partition over which $\ker\Gamma$ factors, and can be computed as follows.
+Let $M$ be a row-reduced matrix whose rows form a basis of $\ker\Gamma$, or of the row span of $\Gamma$.
+Then $M$ is, up to permutation of its rows and columns, a block-diagonal matrix, and two indices $i,j\in \{1,\dots,m\}$ are in the same block of $\mP_f$ if and only if $i$ and $j$ are both in the support of some row of $M$.
+It is shown in \cite[Lemma 4.6]{feliu:toric} that the partition obtained in this way does not depend on the choice of $M$.
 The following lemma gathers together some of the observations above.

 \begin{lem} The positive flux cone $\mC$ of a dynamically nontrivial network factors over a $p$-partition $\mP$ if and only if the same holds for $\ker \Gamma$.
-There is a unique partition, denoted $\mP_f$ and termed the fundamental partition of the network, over which $\ker\Gamma$ and $\mC$ factor, and which refines any other partition $\mP$ over which $\ker\Gamma$ and $\mC$ factor. \end{lem}
+There is a unique partition, denoted $\mP_f$ and termed the finest partition of the network, over which $\ker\Gamma$ and $\mC$ factor, and which refines any other partition $\mP$ over which $\ker\Gamma$ and $\mC$ factor. \end{lem}

 We conclude with two examples illustrating the effects of the choice of partition on the resulting parameterisation, in particular, the two scenarios discussed in \Cref{remfinerP}.